Understanding the Origins of the Two-Party System

 A Necessary Evil

-The two-party system in America was not created by the stroke of a feathered pen.
+The two-party system in America was not created by a stroke of a feathered pen.
 Many of our founding fathers abhorred the concept of factions as they were called back then, others deemed them a necessary evil, but nowhere in our Constitution is a two-party system espoused.

 When the men gathered for the Grand Convention in 1787, they quickly discovered that they were not going to strengthen the Articles of Confederation, as had been proposed.
-Hamilton and Madison (among others) wanted an entirely new constitution, both inspired by different visions.
+Hamilton and Madison wanted an entirely new constitution, both inspired by different visions.
 Madison supported a “grand depository of the democratic principle” in an elected legislative branch while Hamilton thought that the executive branch or president would be a “safer depository of power.”